 Words like PERTEX and HYPERVENT will become synonymous with Gore-Tex and Primaloft.
 Speaking of Primaloft this piece even has that too!

-Not only is the Montane Fireball Verso Pull-On perfect for trail running, this piece would work really well for bike rides and I plan to utilize the HYPERVENT while touring this winter here in the Tetons.
+Not only is the Montane Fireball Verso Pull-On ($150) perfect for trail running, but this piece would also work really well for bike rides and I plan to utilize the HYPERVENT while touring this winter here in the Tetons.

-Even if this piece isn’t for you my advise, pickup something from Montane.
+Even if this piece isn’t for you my advice, pick up something from Montane.
 You will be as stoked, as I surely am!